MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Upload-organizational-data.md

 On this page, you have the following options:
  * Click view details (the eye icon) to see a summary of the validation results.
  * Click the hierarchy symbol to see the mapping settings for the workflow.
- * Click the download symbol to download the validated .csv file.
+ * Click the download symbol to see a list of validation warnings.

 > [!Note]
 > Each tenant can have only one upload in progress at a time.
 This means that you must complete the workflow of one data file – either guide it to a successful validation or abandon it – before you begin the workflow of the next data file.
 By looking at the Start – Mapping – Validation – Complete bar, you can tell whether any data file is in the upload workflow.